Julie is a lifesaving difference-maker.

 Brilliant, and it's going to be in your neck of the woods and where is that?
 Exactly?

-to Baltimore to Harrisburg is about an hour and 20 minutes I won’t say
+From Baltimore to Harrisburg is about an hour and 20 minutes I won't say. yYah, close by.

 You reached out to partners and built the team around you, then you have to reach out to lawmakers to really kind of move this forward.
 What was that process like?